 - Cocaine is a very addictive drug.
 Chronic users risk developing tolerance to cocaine’s effects.
-Many addicts report that as tolerance develops they fail to achieve the positive effects they experienced when they first began using the drug; thus, they begin to use cocaine with greater frequency and in larger doses.
+Many addicts report that as tolerance develops, they fail to achieve the positive results they experienced when they first began using the drug; thus, they use cocaine with greater frequency and in larger doses.

 - Is there a difference between cocaine and crack cocaine?
 Yes, because crack is usually smoked.
 Cocaine users who inject the drug expose themselves to additional risks, including contracting human immunodeficiency virus (HIV), hepatitis B and C, and other blood-borne viruses.